The Semantic Turn: Reception of "product semantics" and The Semantic Turn

 Since its coinage in 1984, the use of “product semantics” has mushroomed.
 In 2009, a Google search identified over 18,000 documents referring to it.
 However, it has been critiqued by advocates of a more critical approach to design as overly simplistic.

 The semantics of artifacts has become of central importance in courses taught at leading design departments of many universities all over the world, among them at the Arizona State University; the Cranbrook Academy of Arts; The Ohio State University; the Savannah College of Art and Design; the University of the Arts in Philadelphia, USA; the Hochschule fűr Gestaltung Offenbach in Germany; the Hongik University in Seoul, Korea; the Indian Institute of Technology in Mumbai; the Musashino Art University in Tokyo, Japan; the National Taiwan University of Science and Technology; the University of Art and Design in Helsinki, Finland; and more.
 It has also permeated other disciplines, notably ergonomics, marketing, cognitive engineering.

 Reviews can be found by writers on design theory, design history, corporate strategy, national design policy, design science studies, participatory design, interaction design, human-computer interaction, and cybernetics.

-The Semantic Turn has been translated into Japanese and is currently being translated into German.
+The Semantic Turn has been translated into Japanese and into German.